RedisLabs/terraform-provider-rediscloud/docs/index.md

 layout: "rediscloud"
 page_title: "Provider: Redis Enterprise Cloud"
 description: |-
-  Terraform provider RedisCloud.
+   The Redis Enterprise Cloud provider is used to interact with the resources supported by Redis Enterprise Cloud.
+The provider needs to be configured with the proper credentials before it can be used..
 ---

 # Redis Enterprise Cloud Provider

-Use this paragraph to give a high-level overview of your provider, and any configuration it requires.
+The Redis Enterprise Cloud provider is used to interact with the resources supported by Redis Enterprise Cloud .
+The provider needs to be configured with the proper credentials before it can be used.

-Use the navigation to the left to read about the available resources.
+Use the navigation to the left to read about the available provider resources and data sources.

+## Configure Redis Enterprise Cloud Programmatic Access

+In order to setup authentication with the Redis Enterprise Cloud provider a programmatic API key must be generated for Redis Enterprise Cloud.
+The [Redis Enterprise Cloud documentation](https://docs.redislabs.com/latest/rc/api/how-to/enable-your-account-to-use-api/) contains the most up-to-date instructions for creating and managing your key(s) and IP access.

 ## Example Usage